OpenTechStrategies/lisc-ttm/DESIGN.md

 3. The script should read the file in the directory and send headers that cause the file to be downloaded onto the user's computer.

+II.
 For logged-in user without download permission (does this exist?):

+III.
 For non-logged-in person who accesses URL directly:

 1. The files will be placed in a directory that is not visible to the web/not user-facing, so this will not happen.
 2. If the download script is accessed directly, it should redirect to the login screen.

      a.
-This means that it needs to have a system for finding out where a user
+This means that it needs to have a system for finding out where a user was directed from.

-      was directed from.
+         i.
+No, if the user cookie is not set (see I.1.a.i.) then the script will redirect to the login screen.

 Possible resources: